mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Head down and pressure on the pedals, Kevin is still coming.

 _Skaha Lake Road_ and I am back on the closed road into town.
 This is my first look at the race leaders, almost half way done with the marathon.

-What I am looking at feels incomprehensible.
+Looking at these runners feels incomprehensible.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)